CoFH/cofh.github.io/docs/nullifier/index.md

 ### Input
 Items and fluids can enter a nullifier through the front, which displays [lava](https://minecraft.gamepedia.com/Lava) when the device is active.
-Other sides of a nullifier can also be configured to accept items and fluids in the device's GUI.
+Other sides of a nullifier can also be configured to accept items and fluids using the Configuration tab in the device's GUI.

 ### Redstone control
 A nullifier may be configured to respond to